telstrapurple/PurpleInterviews/src/interviews/development.md

 ## Code Complete

-When the solution is code complete, save the source code to a repository (E.g. GitHub) and share this repository (or artefacts) with the Consultant/ Talent Aquisition Specialist who contacted you from Telstra Purple.
+When the solution is code complete, save the source code to a repository (E.g. GitHub) and share this repository (or artefacts) with the Consultant/ Talent Acquisition Specialist who contacted you from Telstra Purple.